Patternslib/Patterns/src/pat/tooltip/documentation.md

 ### AJAX tooltips

-The tooltip content can be loaded via an AJAX request by proving an ajax
+The tooltip content can be loaded via an AJAX request by providing an ajax
 option:

     <a href="balloon-contents.html#myTip" class="pat-tooltip" data-pat-tooltip="source: ajax">